Same-sex marriage in Brazil: State and district laws

 Alagoas was followed by the neighboring state of Sergipe on 5 July 2012, when its General Judicial Inspectorate issued a provision legalizing same-sex marriage.
 On 11 July, the city of Santa Rita do Sapucaí also began issuing marriage licenses to same-sex couples following the decision of a judge.
 On 15 August 2012, the General Judicial Inspectorate of Espírito Santo similarly issued a circular letter obliging its civil registry to address same-sex marriages in the same manner as opposite-sex marriages, making it the third Brazilian state to legalize same-sex marriage.
 They were followed by Bahia on 26 November, the Federal District on 1 December, and Piauí on 15 December 2012.
 On 18 December 2012, the General Judicial Inspectorate of São Paulo also updated its marriage provisions to include same-sex couples in a manner equal to opposite-sex couples.
 The new provisions entered into effect 60 days later (i.e. 16 February 2013).
 Other states followed suit, including Ceará on 15 March, Paraná on 26 March, Mato Grosso do Sul on 2 April, Rondônia on 26 April, Paraíba and Santa Catarina on 29 April, and Mato Grosso on 13 May.

-The situation was different in Rio de Janeiro; on 17 April 2013 Judge Valmir de Oliveira Silva of the Justice Tribunal of Rio de Janeiro ruled that same-sex couples could marry in the state, but only if local judges approved their request.
-According to the ruling, couples were required to submit their request to civil registry officers, who had 15 days to issue a decision.
+The situation was different in Rio de Janeiro; on 17 April 2013 Judge Valmir de Oliveira Silva of the Justice Tribunal of Rio de Janeiro ruled that same-sex couples could marry in the state, but only if local judges approved their requests.
+According to the ruling, couples were required to submit their requests to civil registry officers, who had 15 days to issue a decision.
 If the request was approved, the marriage could proceed; if denied, the marriage would not be authorized.

 Native Brazilians

 While many Indigenous cultures historically practiced polygamy, there are no records of same-sex marriages being performed in these cultures in the way they are commonly defined in Western legal systems.
 However, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
-Anthropologist Darcy Ribeiro reported such two-spirit people—known as noǥaligijegi—among the Kadiwéu.
+Anthropologist Darcy Ribeiro reported such two-spirit people, known as noǥaligijegi, among the Kadiwéu.
 They wear women's clothing, take care of the family, and marry cisgender men.
 The Tupinambá refer to them as tibira.
 One tibira, the Tibira do Maranhão, was executed in 1614 by the French on charges of sodomy.
 The Tupinambá also recognize two-spirit people who are born female but perform men's activities such as hunting.
 They marry women and adopt similar roles as men in the home.
 Similar individuals occupying a third gender role are also found among the Ticuna, the Karajá and the Krahô.